Lord, Our Trust, And Hope Is In You

 So, today’s first reading calls us to a very deep reflection.
 We must ask ourselves, in who, and in what have I put my trust?
 Placing our trust in God is the best approach to life. certainly, we must make efforts and do what we must do as humans.
 However, we must not forget that it is God who sustains, confirms, and blesses our ways and efforts.

 We must be conscious of the fact that without him, we are nothing as the venerable Libermann, C. S. Sp constantly repeated before his death: “God is all, man is nothing, God is all, man is nothing!
 To place one’s trust in God is a great source of blessing and interior joy.
 Hence, the psalmist reminds us that: “Those who trust in the Lord are like Mount Zion that can never be shaken” (Ps 125:1)

 In the second reading, Paul equally makes the same point.
 Our hope must not be totally placed on this world or on our efforts alone, but on Christ who through his resurrection has strengthened our hope of eternity.

 Hence, Paul tells us: “If for this life only we have hoped in Christ, we are the most pitiable people of all.”
 In other words, life does not end here.
 There is something beyond this world, and only our hope in the resurrected Christ will take us there.
 Simply put, our journey with Christ does not end here, it transcends this world.

-Finally, the good the good news for us today is simple, nothing in this world can rob us of our peace of mind and interior joy, because our trust is not in this world, nor in man.
-Rather, our trust is in the crucified and rise Christ, the savior and hope of the world.
+Finally, the good news for us today is simple, nothing in this world can rob us of our peace of mind and interior joy, because our trust is not in this world, nor in man.
+Rather, our trust is in the crucified and rise, Christ, the savior and hope of the world.
 The psalmist summarized this good news for us: “Happy the man who has placed his trust in the Lord.”

 Peace be with you!